yt-project/libyt/doc/libyt-api/yt_get_gridsptr.md

 - `int level` (Default=`INT_UNDEFINED`)
   - Usage: AMR level of the grid.
   - Valid Value:
-    - We start root level at `0`, so it should be greater than or equal to `0`.
+    - Root level starts at `0`, so it should be greater than or equal to `0`.

 ### Particle Counts
 - `long* par_count_list` (initialized by `libyt`)